However you define yourself—software provider, solution developer, or ISV—there’s no denying that:

 With the right document automation solution, the process is more efficient in numerous ways, leading to additional cost savings for your organization and also for your customers.

 Project-focused logistics software leader HAL, Inc. upgraded its reporting component and was able to pass along savings to its customers because of the streamlined document automation process.

 “Our previous solution was time-consuming and required us to deploy an entire report set to correct a single report.
 The ability to deploy single reports is much better and a huge benefit,” said Chuck Hanebuth, CEO.

 Enterprise document automation is traditionally an iterative process.
 Template design users go back and forth with programmers multiple times to get their templates coded and tagged.
 This game often creates a bottleneck that leads to huge expense and a significant IS/IT resource drain.

 Upgrading to a solution that uses a standard design interface like Microsoft Office will eliminate this painful expense.
 Working in a familiar tool will give your business analysts the freedom they need to design and update document templates and give your software engineers the uninterrupted time they need to complete your next amazing, market-dominating release.

-When you upgrade to a document automation solution that allows your customers to run or create their own reports without relying on you, the OEM, it puts more power where it belongs: in the hands of your customers.
+When you upgrade to a document automation solution that allows your customers to run or create their own reports without relying on you, the ISV, it puts more power where it belongs: in the hands of your customers.